ms/buildtogether.tech/src/automation.md

 even though (or perhaps because) no one can quite agree what it is.
 The term mostly seems to refer to practices that minimize the time between a developer implementing a change and that change being tested, integrated, tested again, and deployed.
-Those practices have one thing in common: <span i="automation">automating</span> as many steps as possible to make them fast and reliable.
+Those practices have one thing in common: [% i "automation" %]automating[% /i %] as many steps as possible to make them fast and reliable.
 You may not be required to do this for your project, but if you have time, you should try to do a little---it will save time when you are up against the end-of-term deadline, and more importantly, prevent mistakes when you are